LawunnKhaing/BreweryFinder/README.md

 Despite all the struggles, I finally managed to make Kotlin and QML work together, and it was a huge learning experience.
 I now have a much deeper understanding of **how Qt interacts with Android, how to debug complex build issues, and how QML can be used in a non-C++ environment**.
 This project was challenging, but overcoming these issues was rewarding.

+## 📌 Map Feature Attempt & Issues Faced

+I attempted to add a map feature using Qt Location and Qt Positioning, but I encountered several issues.
+It seems that some installations on Arch Linux might be missing dependencies required for proper map rendering.
+Since Qt Location and Positioning were installed correctly, the integration process should have been straightforward.
+However, the app failed to display the map properly, and I suspect the issue is related to missing Qt libraries or system dependencies.

+If Qt Location and Positioning are fully installed and configured, adding a map should be easy.
+But for now, due to these system-related errors, I decided to prioritize completing the API functionality first before troubleshooting the map further.

 ## Visuals
 Here are some screenshots of the app: